 Non-economic damages for a traumatic brain injury can reach into the millions of dollars for significant physical pain, emotional suffering/distress, and mental anguish for the victim.
 A brain injury can completely change a person’s life.
 It can rob a survivor of his or her career, relationships, and independence.
 If the victim is a child, damages can be even higher, since the survivor will have more to lose.
 To calculate these types of damages, Florida courts will typically use the multiplier method.
 This entails multiplying the number of economic damages by a number from one to five that represents the severity of the injury.
 Permanent brain damage and other catastrophic injuries will generally receive higher multipliers.

-Our Fort Lauderdale injury lawyers can settle most cases outside the courtroom, but we’re also ready to go to trial if necessary.
-We have everything you need for a complex personal injury claim.
+Our lawyers can settle most cases outside the courtroom, but we’re also ready to go to trial if necessary.
+We have everything you need for a complex personal injury claim in Fort Lauderdale.
 Discuss your claim during a free one-on-one consultation with one of our lawyers.
 Request yours by calling (954) 568-3636 or going online today.